Feirell/teamfight-tactics-data/README.md

+> # BE AWERE THAT THIS DATA IS OUTDATED AND NOT APPLICABLE ANYMORE

 # teamfight-tactics-data

 This repository is meant to be used as a central place for any data concerning the [Teamfight Tactics](https://euw.leagueoflegends.com/en/featured/events/teamfight-tactics) gamemode from the game [League of Legends](https://play.euw.leagueoflegends.com/en_US) developed by [Roit Games Inc](https://www.riotgames.com/en).